MicrosoftDocs/WSL/WSL/basic-commands.md

 # Basic commands for WSL

 The WSL commands below are listed in a format supported by PowerShell or Windows Command Prompt.
 To run these commands from a Bash / Linux distribution command line, you must replace `wsl` with `wsl.exe`.
-For a full list of commands please run `wsl --help`.
+For a full list of commands, run `wsl --help`.

 ## Install